-Why your cat's dental health is so important
+Why your cat's dental health is important

-Spotting the silent signs of dental trouble
+Spotting the subtle signs of dental trouble

 - Bad Breath (Halitosis):